The factorial growth of topological recursion: Introduction

-In fact, all these problems are governed by the topological recursion formalism, originating in the work of Chekhov, Eynard, and Orantin.
-This formalism provides a recursion on $2g - 2 + n$, which is equivalent to a set of Virasoro constraints for the quantities of interest.
+In fact, most of these problems are governed by the topological recursion formalism, originating in the work of Chekhov, Eynard, and Orantin.
+This formalism provides a recursion based on $2g - 2 + n$, which is equivalent to a set of Virasoro constraints for the quantities of interest (where $n$ is the number of boundaries or marked points).
 The initial data and coefficients of the recursion are determined by the spectral curve.
 The Virasoro constraints for the Airy spectral curve were the starting point for the large genus asymptotics of $\psi$-class intersection numbers derived by Aggarwal \cite{Agg21}.
-It is natural to ask how the large genus asymptotics of the topological recursion associated with a general spectral curve can be determined by a uniform method.
+A natural question is how the large genus asymptotics of the topological recursion associated with a general spectral curve can be determined by a uniform method.

 A possible way to approach the problem is through resurgence theory.
-Resurgence addresses the large genus asymptotic problem by analysing the singularities of the Borel transform of the all-genera generating series.
-The emerging picture is that all the necessary information concerning these singularities can be deciphered from the geometry of the spectral curve, following the strategy of \cite{EGGGL}.
+Resurgence addresses the large genus asymptotic problem by analysing the singularities of the Borel transform of the all-genera generating series and aims to produce not only an asymptotic equivalent but also asymptotic expansions, including exponentially small corrections (transseries).
+We refer to \cite{MS16,ABS19,Mar} for recent introductions to resurgence and its applications.
+In theoretical physics, numerous problems of this kind have been treated (see, e.g., \cite{MSW08,ASV12,GIKM12,CESV16,BSSV23,GM23,GKKM24}), offering fine predictions supported by numerical studies of large genus behaviour, which often remain challenging to justify mathematically.
+The emerging picture suggests that all the necessary information concerning these singularities can be deciphered from the geometry of the spectral curve, following the strategy of \cite{EGGLS24,EGGGL}.
 Yet, a prerequisite for the resurgence analysis is determining the factorial growth rate (also called the Gevrey index) of the genus $g$ coefficient, or at least establishing an upper bound for it.
 This allows for the appropriate definition of the Borel transform and establishes its analyticity in a small disc around the origin in the Borel plane.
 While topological recursion is generally expected to exhibit a factorial growth of $(2g)!$, only a sub-optimal $(5g)!$ bound has been established so far \cite{Eyn}.
-The present work justifies the $(2g)!$ expectation and provides stronger upper bounds that are uniform in $g$ and $n$.
+The present work justifies the $(2g)!$ expectation in the form of an upper bound and provides stronger upper bounds that are uniform in $g$ and $n$.